Introduction to the Sign Test

 Practical Applications: Understanding Consumer Preferences

-An exemplary application of the Sign Test can be demonstrated through a consumer preference study, such as comparing preferences between two popular soda brands, Pepsi and Coke, among a group of 10 consumers.
+An example of the Sign Test is comparing preferences between Pepsi and Coke among 10 consumers.
 By asking participants which brand they prefer and pairing their responses before and after a specific intervention (e.g., a blind taste test), researchers can apply the Sign Test to determine if there is a statistically significant preference for one product over the other.

 Assumptions of the Sign Test